GiftXXVI/Soccer-Online-Manager/README.md

 ###### Description

 This endpoint is used to get transfers by state (complete or incomplete).
+Any user can get transfers by state.

 ###### Request Body